tsndr/ssh-sync-keys/README.md

 # SSH Sync Keys

-Remote `-example` suffix from config files and fill them with data.
+Remove `-example` suffix from config files and fill them with data.

 Run `npm run sync` to sync the keys.